-VICTORIA K. LUCAS of Terrell (member, legal and public policy committee).
+VICTORIA K. LUCAS of Terrell (member, Legal and Public Policy Committee).
 Lucas is vice president for American National Bank of Texas.
 She is vice chairman and former chairman of economic development for the Terrell Chamber of Commerce and treasurer and past president of the Kaufman County A&M Club.
 Additionally, she is vice chair of development for the Terrell ISD Excellence Foundation, vice president of Friends of the Hulsey Public Library, and member of Social Science Club of Terrell and Kiwanis International.
 Lucas received her Bachelor of Science in industrial distribution from Texas A&M University.
+Lucas was reappointed as director for Kaufman County in 2018.

-DENNIS "JOE" MCCLESKEY of Apple Springs, Texas (member, resources development committee).
+DENNIS "JOE" MCCLESKEY of Apple Springs, Texas (member, Resources Development Committee).
 McCleskey is owner of Angelina Excavating Inc. He is secretary/treasurer of the Piney Woods Chapter of the National Wild Turkey Federation and a member of the Texas Wildlife Association, the Lufkin Host Lions Club, and the Angelina County Youth Fair Buyers Group Committee.
 He is also past president of the Deep East Texas Association of Builders, a former committee member of the Hudson ISD Community Involvement Advisory Board, and a past volunteer with the Angelina County Habitat for Humanity.
-McCleskey was appointed director for Trinity County in 2013.
+McCleskey was reappointed director for Trinity County in 2018.

-ROBERT F. MCFARLANE, M.D. of Palestine (member, resources development committee).
-McFarlane is a cardiologist with East Texas Physician's Alliance, and was also the owner and sole proprietor of The BigWoods on the Trinity from 1995-2015.
-He is a member of the Texas Medical Association and Texas Wildlife Association.
+ROBERT F. MCFARLANE, M.D. of Palestine (member, Legal and Public Policy Committee).
+McFarlane is a cardiologist with East Texas Physician's Alliance and chief of staff at Palestine Regional Hospital, and he is the managing partner of the BigWoods on the Trinity.
+He is a member of the Texas Medical Association and past director and a lifetime member of the Texas Wildlife Association.
 In addition, he founded the Trinity Waters Foundation and served as its president for five years.
+He also founded East Texas Black Gumbo Retriever Club.
 McFarlane received a Bachelor of Arts in chemistry from Harvard College and a Doctor of Medicine from Harvard Medical School, and is board certified in internal medicine and cardiology.
+McFarlane was appointed as director at large in 2017.